sguessou/sso-clojure/README.md

 -Dkeycloak.migration.provider=singleFile \
 -Dkeycloak.migration.file=/opt/jboss/keycloak/imports/my_realm.json
 ```
+The following elements will be generated for us automatically:
+* Test realm -> `Sso-test`
+* Authorization client -> `billingApp`
+* Token checker client -> `tokenChecker`
-The command will generate for us a test realm (Sso-test), an authorization client (billingApp) a token checker client (tokenChecker) and finally a test user with these credentials -> `bob / return0`.
+* Test user with credentials -> `bob / return0`
+* New client scope -> `getBillingService`
+The `getBillingService` scope is required in the token when requesting services from the protected resource server.

 If you choose to create your own test keycloak environment, use the following configuration for your client:
 * Client protocol -> `openid-connect`